 The cornea of an eye with keratoconus bulges outward, creating a cone-like shape and distorted vision.

 Imagine your cornea as a tent with a curved top.
 If the sides are pushed out, the top is flattened slightly and the dome shape is restored.

 A healthy eye is more spherical in shape allowing an image to come into focus clearly.

 Contact lenses for Keratoconus treatment are an articulate structure of a combination of art and science.
-There is a need of a great deal of patients that comes from the fitter and the patient.
+There is a need for a lot of patients that come from the fitter and the patient.
 Finding Keratoconus contact lenses for Keratoconus treatment can take quite a bit of time due to the individual needs for comfort, and vision correction.

 Soft keratoconus contact lenses for keratoconus treatment have advanced itself in technology over the past years.
 Current soft Keratoconus contact lenses for Keratoconus treatment combine hydrogel materials and complex mathematics to offer comfortable wear and excellent vision.
 Older soft lenses for keratoconus treatment draped over the irregular keratoconus cornea and did not correct visual distortion.

 An alternative Keratoconus Treatment is the usage of RGP or Rigid Gas Permeable Keratoconus contact lenses.
 RGP keratoconus contact lenses mask underlying irregular cornea and functions, it is perceived as a new refractive surface of the eye.

 Another method used for keratoconus treatment is the usage of piggy-backs which is literally using a two lens system.
 The piggy-back system uses RGP lens that is worn on top of the soft lens.
 This provides the comfort of soft lenses but the crisp vision of RGP lenses.